SamWindell/Signet/docs/usage.md

 ### Arguments:
 `search_size TEXT REQUIRED`
 The maximum length that it is allowed to offset to.
-This value is a number directly followed by a unit.
-The unit can be one of {s, ms, %, smp}.
+This value is a number in samples, or a number directly followed by a unit: the unit can be one of {s, ms, %, smp}.
 These represent {Seconds, Milliseconds, Percent, Samples} respectively.
 The percent option specifies the duration relative to the whole length of the sample.
 Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

 ### Options:
 `--append`